MRAX777/SingleFilePHPGallery/README.md

 HOW TO USE / QUICK START

 The only thing you have to do is place a copy of the index.php file to any directory of your web.
-When this is done all images (jpg, jpeg, png, gif) and files if enabled, in that directory and all sub directories will be shown in the gallery.
+When this is done all images (jpg, jpeg, png, gif, webp, svg, avif) and files if enabled, in that directory and all sub directories will be shown in the gallery.

 By default the script will try to create a directory called "_sfpg_data" in which thumbnails and information is saved.
 If PHP only have write access in a certain directory, change the DATA_ROOT to point there.